 Yes, there should be no problem.
 Dandy Blend is made from water soluble extracts of the roots of Dandelion.
 You are not even getting all the dandelion root--just that part that dissolves in water.
 That is why Dandy Blend it is totally free of gluten, pesticide residues, and other non-water soluble components that occur even in "organic" products.

 This is not a simple question.
 Some food products should be organic, others don't need to be, and for some, those labeled organic are virtually the same as those that aren't.
-Dandy Blend is one of those last products.
+Dandy Blend doesn't need to be.
 Therefore, you can end up spending a great deal of money unnecessarily by not knowing the difference.
 For example, a 7 oz bag of Dandy Blend labeled "Certified Organic" would cost you $22.50 (.22/cup) compared with $11.48 (.12/cup) for virtually the same product without the label.
 The reason is as follows: While the barley, rye and beets are commercially grown in Poland, Poland uses far less toxins than we do in the US.
 The dandelion and chicory root, however, are grown on farms, also in Poland, that produce medicinal herbs for the Eastern European market, where allopathic medicines are used far less than herbal ones.
 The fact that Dandy Blend is made only of water-soluble extracts of these five ingredients, with nothing else added in either the product or processing except water, means that only the goodness of these ingredients gets to you.
 You get none of the bad stuff.
 And, since dandelions are such effective "miners" of trace minerals from the undepleted subsoils into which the roots extend, you are getting more nutrients than you would get from commercially grown vegetables, probably as many as you would get from crops grown in "organic" soils.